Skip to main content

 X-DAGerver COMM

-3:30:06 PM
+Date:11/07/2018 3:30:06 PM

 Description:

-to find the certificate with thumbprint [Thumb code] in the current computer or
+Unable to find the certificate with thumbprint [Thumb code] in the current computer or the certificate is missing private key.
+The certificate is needed to sign the outgoing token. or invalid or expired 'Microsoft Exchange Server Auth Certificate'

 Solution:

-certificates, find Microsoft Exchange Server Auth Certificate then click
+Create new Microsoft Exchange Server Auth Certificate

-RDP to exchange server and open Exchange
+2. RDP to exchange server and open Exchange management shell

 $thumb = "NewCertificateThumbprint"